 In order to improve the consumer experience, leading international trade associations and companies in the online media ecosystem joined forces to create the Coalition for Better Ads.
 The Coalition conducts research in order to develop data-driven standards for online advertising.
 The goal is to measure consumers’ preferences about the types of ads they least prefer, in order to help the global marketplace take steps to deliver a better ad experience.

-The Coalition plans to continue its research and test other digital advertising environments beyond desktop. mobile web. and short-form video.
+The Coalition plans to continue its research and test other additional digital advertising environments beyond those discussed below.

 To determine which ad experiences most annoy and frustrate consumers, the Coalition for Better Ads uses a survey model that replicates the "real world" experiences of users, as they view ads while reading or consuming high-quality online content.
-The same model can be used in different digital ad environments, like desktop web, mobile web, and short-form video.
+The same model can be used in different digital ad environments, like desktop web, mobile web, short-form video and in apps.

 Here’s how the desktop web and mobile web research worked with the Coalition’s methodology.
 Paid participants across different demographics were selected.
 The participants were each asked to read articles on four simulated content pages, three of which contained different ad experiences, and one of which had no ads.
 Participants were then asked to rate each ad experience on multiple factors, such as whether the ad was annoying or distracting.
 The survey participants also comparatively ranked the different ad experiences, based on personal preference.
 This methodology has been adapted subsequently to study ad experiences in short-form video and in apps.